bmampaey/spoca4tap/README.md

  * The SPoCA software suite can be obtained at https://github.com/bmampaey/SPoCA, the above scripts expect the software to be installed in the SPoCA subfolder.
 The makefiles to build the necessary SPoCA programs are also located in the SPoCA subfolder.
  * Step 1 is done independently of this pipeline.
  * The class centers used at step 3 are computed by taking the median of the class centers computed at step 2 over an 11 year period starting January 1st 2012
- * For step 2 to 7, activity provenance information is recorded.
+ * For step 2 to 7, activity logs are recorded to JSON files to create provenance documentation.
  * The TAP parameters from step 8 are written to CSV files.
  * When running the rob_spoca_ch_pipeline script, the cleaned maps will not be created for the last 3 days, and the TAP parameters will no be extracted.
 Indeed it is not possible to know if the lifetime of the coronal holes for these maps are longer than 3 days.
 The tracked maps for which no cleaned maps have been created, must be passed to the next execution of the script as the tracked-ch-maps parameter.